LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 - [Start Every Meeting with a Personal Check-in](https://blog.travis-ci.com/2016-06-09-start-meetings-with-personal-checkins) - by Mathias Meyer.
 Takeaway: the Travis CI CEO talks about how meditation has enhanced his ability to be present, and how this carries into team meetings.
 "Before you walk into a meeting (virtually or into the meeting room), close your eyes, inhale three times, and walk in.
 I found that this can have a great impact on my presence and focus in meetings."
 The team starts meetings with the red/yellow/green scale and everyone states how they're feeling.

+- [Three-Day No-Meeting Schedule for Engineers](https://medium.com/@Pinterest_Engineering/three-day-no-meeting-schedule-for-engineers-fca9f857a567) - by Pinterest Engineering.
+Takeaway: "Obviously there are trade-offs when making a change like this.
+However, we [at Pinterest] feel that three focused days with two days of meetings is better than scattered meetings throughout the week.
+The survey results also indicate that the majority of engineers share that sentiment."

 - [What I Hear When You Tell Me Your Company Doesn’t Do Meetings](https://mfbt.ca/what-i-hear-when-you-tell-me-your-company-doesnt-do-meetings-dfbb57a038d6) - by Johnathan Nightingale.
 Takeaway: "When you tell me your company doesn’t do meetings, this is what I hear[:] You don’t understand the privilege of executive context ... you also undervalue narrative and alignment [and] ou don’t know how to run an effective meeting."
 Four questions to ask when planning a meeting: "Who is running this meeting?; What is the output of this meeting?; Who are the right people to produce that output?; How are we going to get to that output?"

 ### Time Management